Reporting

 Each flag evaluation result is an object where all keys are optional and follows the following schema:

 The value the flag was evaluated to.
 Can by any type.
-Should be omitted if the flag was evaluated as inactive.
+Should provide the default value if it was used.

 The number of times the flag was evaluated to that specific value.
 Default to 1 if not specified.